Ashish Nehra

-Ashish Nehra (born 29 April 1979) is an Indian cricket coach and former cricketer who played in all formats of the game.
+Ashish Nehra (Born 29 April 1979) is an Indian cricket coach and former cricketer who played in all formats of the game.
 Nehra announced his retirement from all forms of cricket in late 2017, with the Twenty20 International match against New Zealand on 1 November 2017 at Feroz Shah Kotla Ground his last appearance.
-With India, Nehra was a member of the Indian team that was one of the joint-winners of the 2002 ICC Champions Trophy, which the title was also shared with Sri Lanka, and was a member of the team that won the 2011 Cricket World Cup although he didn't play in the final.
+With India, Nehra was a member of the Indian team that was one of the joint-winners of the 2002 ICC Champions Trophy, which the title was also shared with Sri Lanka, and was a member of the team that won the 2011 Cricket World Cup although he did not play in the final.

 Early and personal life

-Nehra was born in Sadar Bazaar, Delhi Cantonment to Diwan Singh Nehra and Sumitra Nehra.
+Nehra was born in Delhi to Diwan Singh Nehra and Sumitra Nehra.
 Nehra was very passionate about cricket from an early age.
 Nehra would ride scooters with Virender Sehwag to the Feroz Shah Kotla stadium in Delhi to be able to play cricket.
 This allowed him to grow success and eventually rise through the ranks.
-He eventually join the Delhi team to participate in the Ranji Trophy.
+He eventually joined the Delhi team to participate in the Ranji Trophy.